 - Use porcelain polish to give your sink a good shine once in a while.
 The polish can be easily applied by following the manufacturer’s instructions to the letter.

 - Rub some scented oil on the sink.
 The oil will not only give your kitchen a pleasant smell but will also prevent stains from sticking on the porcelain.

 It is possible to have your porcelain kitchen sink remain clean and shiny at all times.
 To achieve a clean look, you have to clean the sink with warm soapy water every day after washing your utensils.
 Once in a while, you can use vinegar, baking soda, hydrogen peroxide or your preferred bleach to clean off the stains.
-You can also use a lemon with salt to scrub.
-Also, replace the porcelain sinks once they are old and the colors have faded.
+You can also use lemon with salt to scrub.
+Also, replace the porcelain sinks once they are old and the colours have faded.

 I am a hobby cooker!
 And Always love cooking and tasting other recipes.
 I do enjoy writing and researching on food related appliance.
 To be honest, I’m enjoying this kind of work and always love to write reviews and tips on different cookers brand and kitchen appliances.